 Newcastle Libraries’ heritage collection contains more than 440,000 items in various formats, from mayoral portraits and Snowball’s plate glass negatives to the original Menzies' declaration and the Creer and Berkeley archive of subdivision maps.
 Our most prized treasures are housed in the Rare Book Room and we are featuring images of the most pictorially stunning works here for you to enjoy.

-This month's featured Treasure from the Rare Book Room is 'Australian Orchids' written by Robert D. Fitzgerald with colour lithographs by Arthur James Stopps.
+The current featured title from the Rare Book Room is 'Australian Orchids' written by Robert D. Fitzgerald with colour lithographs by Arthur James Stopps.
 The work is in 2 volumes and was published in Sydney by the Government Printer in 1882.
 The exquisite lithograph plates detailing Fitzgerald's dissections of orchids can be viewed here.

 Previous titles featured from our Rare Book Room: